bryanculbertson/python-template/README.md

 ## Usage

-Before using the project, either install it using `pipx` by following instructions in [Installation](#installation) section, or configure a development environment by following instructions in [Development](#development) section.
+Before using the project, either install it by following instructions in [Installation](#installation) section, or configure a development environment by following instructions in [Development](#development) section.

+### Commands

-1. Output project version
+- Output project version

     ```python
     template-cli version